Jesmaster/Discord-BGG-Bot/README.md

 >
 >Searches for a board game or expansion on BGG and displays a discord embed with the game information upon success.
 >
->First attempts a exact name match, if there is one then it shows the newest version of the game.
+>First attempts an exact name match, if there are results then it shows the oldest version of the game.
 >
 >If the exact name match fails it will return the first result for a fuzzy match.
 >